- Pro Video

 GPS (Global Positioning System)

-A technology used for establishing the location of earth-based objects using coordinates obtained by orbiting satellites.
-These coordinates can be embedded into the headers of digital images as accurate reference points to where the photograph was taken.
+A technology for establishing the location of earth-based objects, using coordinates obtained by orbiting satellites.
+These coordinates can be embedded into the headers of digital images as accurate reference points for where a photograph was taken.

 GUI (Graphical User Interface)

 Pronounced "GOO-ey."
 Refers to a program interface that takes advantage of the computer's graphics capabilities to make the program easier to use.